serenorg/serendb/proxy/README.md

 User can pass several optional headers that will affect resulting json.

-1. `Neon-Raw-Text-Output: true`.
+1. `SerenDB-Raw-Text-Output: true`.
 Return postgres values as text, without parsing them.
 So numbers, objects, booleans, nulls and arrays will be returned as text.
 That can be useful in cases when client code wants to implement it's own parsing or reuse parsing libraries from e.g. node-postgres.
-2. `Neon-Array-Mode: true`.
+2. `SerenDB-Array-Mode: true`.
 Return postgres rows as arrays instead of objects.
 That is more compact representation and also helps in some edge cases where it is hard to use rows represented as objects (e.g. when several fields have the same name).

 ## Test proxy locally

 Proxy determines project name from the subdomain, request to the `round-rice-566201.somedomain.tld` will be routed to the project named `round-rice-566201`.
-Unfortunately, `/etc/hosts` does not support domain wildcards, so we can use *.local.neon.build` which resolves to `127.0.0.1`.
+Unfortunately, `/etc/hosts` does not support domain wildcards, so we can use *.local.serendb.build` which resolves to `127.0.0.1`.

 We will need to have a postgres instance.
 Assuming that we have set up docker we can set it up as follows:
 ```sh